-If you are visiting a city where walking is the primary mode of transportation, it would be in your best interest to bring a pushchair with you.
-That’s because a stroller can spell the difference between a nice afternoon nap for your toddler while you go and an angry tot asking to be carried while you suffer from back pain, so it’s worth investing in a good travel pushchair as well.
+If you are visiting a city where walking is the primary mode of transportation, it would be in your best interest to bring a stroller with you.
+That’s because a good stroller can spell the difference between a nice afternoon nap for your toddler while you go and an angry tot asking to be carried while you suffer from back pain, so it’s worth investing in a good travel stroller as well.

 Going on family holidays, especially with a toddler, can be pretty challenging.
 But anyone who’s taken their toddler to see the world would know how fulfilling it can be.